Ethan Vernon snatches sprint victory in crash marred stage 3 of Tour of Guangxi

 By the time the pair had hit the 13km to go mark the gap was around 20 seconds and Reinderink decided he’d see if his chances were better if he took off alone.
 No such luck, as while it gave him a little more time the Soudal-Quickstep rider was still swept up with just under 7km to go and the set up for the sprint began.

-The Israel-Premier Tech jerseys were prominent at the front in another spread out sprint and while there was plenty of room across the road for the challengers to charge none could overcome Vernon, though Milano got ever so close.
+The Israel-Premier Tech jerseys were prominent at the front in another spread-out sprint and while there was plenty of room across the road for the challengers to charge none could overcome Vernon, though Milano got ever so close only losing out to a bike throw.

 Results powered by FirstCycling